Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The waffle plates, however, are excellent and are coated with a layer of PFOA-free non-stick.
 As a result, cleaning the plates is effortless.
 We only needed to give them a cursory wipe with paper towels to clean off crumbs and other small pieces of food debris.
 We never had to deal with a sticky waffle throughout our week-long test.

 The Dash Mini doesn’t have a control panel.
 The only feature is the indicator light at the top, which turns on when the waffle maker is plugged in.
-Once the plates are heated and ready for use, the light will turn off.
+The light will turn off once the plates are heated and ready for use.

 With no controls, it gets a zero in this section.